lliendo/Radar-Checks/README.rst

 Radar checks
 ============

-This repository holds some basic and useful scripts to monitor :
+This repository contains some basic and useful scripts to monitor :

     * Uptime.
     * Ram usage.
     * Disk usage.
-    * Service alive.
+    * Process status.

-All scripts are written in `Python <https://www.python.org/>` programming language.
+All scripts are written in the `Python <https://www.python.org/>` programming language.
 They use the excellent `psutil <https://github.com/giampaolo/psutil>` module for maximum portability.